zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### B. Lab Ordering

-Lab order requests should be made through Quartzy.
-After approval, lab orders will be placed using either [ShopUW+](<https://solutions.sciquest.com/apps/Router/SAMLAuth/UWisconsin>) system or lab purchasing card (P-card). *It is the responsibility of every member of the lab to communicate when we are nearing the end of necessary supplies or reagents so that orders can be placed in a timely manner.* Except for routine items (e.g., tips, tubes, and gloves), you should message the PI on Slack prior to placing an order on Quartzy to receive approval.
+Lab order requests should be made through the lab Quartzy account.
+Add your initials to the Notes section of any order you submit.
+After approval, orders will be placed using either [ShopUW+](<https://solutions.sciquest.com/apps/Router/SAMLAuth/UWisconsin>) system or the lab purchasing card (P-card). *It is the responsibility of every member of the lab to communicate when we are nearing the end of necessary supplies or reagents so that orders can be placed in a timely manner.* Except for routine items (e.g., tips, tubes, and gloves), you should message the PI on Slack prior to placing an order on Quartzy to receive approval.
 Each request should be associated with a funding source in the Quartzy order form.
 Orders will be fulfilled on designated days of each week. *When items arrive, they should be immediately marked as received, physically dated, and associated with a location on Quartzy!* **P-card ordering:** Items will occasionally have to be ordered with the lab P-card.
 P-cards are also often used for conference registration.
 I expect lab trainees to process these orders and to place a pdf receipt (appropriately named) of their order in ``/LabOrdering/PCard_receipts`` to facilitate processing.
 Amazon orders will be placed by the PI.

 ### C. Physical Organization